tdongsi/python/docs/source/_posts/2019-03-31-python-mock-recipes.markdown

 ```

 In the context of unit testing, to ensure that all unit tests are indepedenent, you have to set and reset `sys.stdout` in each unit test separately.
-As a result, it is very inconvenient when you may have hundreds of unit tests and only tens of them need that output redirection.
+As a result, it is very inconvenient when you may have hundreds of unit tests and only tens of them need that output redirection for validation.
 Instead, `mock` module makes it easy as follows:

 ``` python Mock print statements